Satora1/Satora1/README.md

 # Hi!
 I'm Kuba 👋
 Im enthusiastic future Junior Java Full-stack Developer with a strong foundation in Java and front-end technologies! come and check 💫 https://kryptosatora.store/ 💫
+Also curentyly working on AI app , you can check on Vercel and (https://ai-image-generator-izdk6pcga-satora1s-projects.vercel.app/)
 <br>
 <br>
 # 💫 About Me: